 Students can be employed in any department, division, office, or other unit of the employing institution that has a line item in their budget to support student employment.
 Employers may require a specific academic background for a particular job.

 All earnings are subject to federal and state income taxes.
 Students must complete a W-4 form as well as the I-9 form.
 A W-2 wage and tax statement will be mailed to the student after the close of the calendar year and before February 1 of the next year.

 Please note that freshmen are only allowed to work in essential services: Dining Hall or Maintenance.
 Returning students may be hired to fill any open employment position.

 To hire students as employees under either campus employment option, the student and the employer must complete an "Student Employment Application" form.
 This form is available from the Financial Aid Office (see page 10).
 It is critical that the Financial Aid Office receives the completed forms in a timely manner as this is the only indication that the office has that a student has been hired.
 Typically this form is due in the Financial Aid Office mid-March, prior to the fall semester of employment.
 NOTE: Forms received after June 20th will not be considered until after census day of the fall term.

 Students receiving federal or state financial aid, including work-study, must meet the standards set by this policy.
 If the student falls below the standards work-study dollars shall be removed.
-The full Satisfactory Academic Progress policy can be found in the catalog, Doane College Tiger Tales, and/or on the web site in the Financial Aid section.
+The full Satisfactory Academic Progress policy can be found in the catalog, Doane University Tiger Tales, and/or on the web site in the Financial Aid section.

 An international student wishing to apply for financial aid and participate in the Federal Work-Study program must meet at least one of the following criteria: